-Potential Signals of Child Abuse in Victims

-the Perpetrator is Any Age Poor nourishment or inadequate clothing.
-Consistent tiredness or sleepiness rns, especially those where the shape of an object is visible (such as a cigarette burn or belt mark) Unexplained changes in personal hygiene or a ppearance Nightmares or other sleep problems Unexplained changes in school performance o r attendance Unexplained fractures Unexplained extreme fears Sudden, unexplained behavior changes-with drawal, clinginess, swings in eating behaviors Older child behaving like a younger child-thui mb-sucking, bedwetting Specific fears of a person or place or a fear of going home Resistance to routines such as undressing, bat thing, or toilet use Playing, writing, drawing, or acting out sexual of or frightening imagery Refusal to talk about a secret that is kept with a an adult or older child Unexplained, nonspecific ailments-frequent s tomach aches New or adult words of a sexual nature Playing out sexual activities with toys, objects, or other children Special relationships with adults or older children en that include gifts or secrets Self harmful activity-drugs, alcohol, cutting, b urning, promiscuity, running away Death by mean other than accident Unexplained physical symptoms-bruises, esp pecially in genital or oral areas, STDs, pregnancy elated Signals by Victim's Age Age-inappropriate sexual behaviors include, but are not limited to, the following: Preschoolers: Discussion of specific sex acts Explicit sexual language Adult-like sexual contact with other children Elementary (Ages 6-12, pre-pubescent): Discussion of specific sex acts Explicit sexual language Adult-like sexual contact Public genital stimulation Elementary (Ages 6-12, post-pubescent): Oral/genital contact , , , , , , , , , , , , , , , , , , , , Intercourse Adult-like sexual contact Public masturbation Adolescents (Ages 13-17): Public masturbation \ \ Sexual interest in younger children If There is Suspicion of Abuse or Neglect, Factors (PASS) that are Common in the Suspected Perpetrator, even when this Person is Another Child POWER: The suspected perpetrator uses tricks, bribes, threats, or physical force against the victim. ter mental, emotional, or physical ability than the delayed victims, typical adult/child dynamic).
-SIZE: The suspected perpetrator is much older or larger than the abused child.
-STATUS: The suspected perpetrator has more power than the abused child (adult, minor/babysitter, minor/club leader, minor/tean
+Child Abuse Reporting Procedures (10 of 19) Potential Signals of Child Abuse in Victims the Perpetrator is Any Age Poor nourishment or inadequate clothing.
+Consistent tiredness or sleepiness ourns, especially those where the shape of an object is visible (such as a cigarette burn or l Unexplained changes in personal hygiene or rappearance Nightmares or other sleep problems Unexplained changes in school performance e or attendance Unexplained fractures Unexplained extreme fears thdrawal, clinginess, swings in eating behaviors Older child behaving like a younger child-th Specific fears of a person or place or a fear of of going home Resistance to routines such as undressing, t pathing, or toilet use Playing, writing, drawing, or acting out sexua al or frightening imagery Refusal to talk about a secret that is kept wit h an adult or older child Unexplained, nonspecific ailments-frequent t stomach aches New or adult words of a sexual nature Playing out sexual activities with toys, object s, or other children Special relationships with adults or older chil Self harmful activity-drugs, alcohol, cutting, Death by mean other than accident Unexplained physical symptoms-bruises, e specially in genital or oral areas.
+STDs. pregnancy -,,, elated Signals by Victim's Age Age-inappropriate sexual behaviors include, Preschoolers: Discussion of specific sex acts Explicit sexual language Adult-like sexual contact with other children Elementary (Ages 6-12, pre-pubescent): Discussion of specific sex acts , , , , , , , , , , , , , , , , , Explicit sexual language Adult-like sexual contact Public genital stimulation Elementary (Ages 6-12, post-pubescent): Oral/genital contact Intercourse Adult-like sexual contact Public masturbation Adolescents (Ages 13-17): Public masturbation Sexual interest in younger children If Thora is Suspicion of Abuse or Norder ct, Factors (PASS) that are Common in the when this Person is Another Child icks, bribes, threats, or physical force against the victim. icks, bribes, trifeats, or prysical force against eater mental, emotional, or physical ability than the victim (e.g., disabled victims, developme dynamic).
+SIZE: The suspected perpetrator is much of der or larger than the abused child STATUS: The suspected perpetrator is much of = minor/babysitter, minor/club leader, minor/tea